HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 ## The .CIP Binary File Can Have Any Name or No Name at All

-Using [CiTool](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/operations/citool-commands) in Windows 11 build `22621` and above, `.CIP` binary files can be deployed with any name, even without a name, and lead to a successful WDAC policy deployment.
+Using [CiTool](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/operations/citool-commands) in Windows 11 build `22621` and above, `.CIP` binary files can be deployed with any name, even without a name, and lead to a successful App Control policy deployment.

 <br>